Nivedidha18/vehicle-orders-pipeline/README.md

 ## Overview

-This project builds a small analytics pipeline for vehicle order data.
+This project builds an analytics pipeline for vehicle order data.
 The pipeline takes two raw CSV files:

 - `orders.csv`